 There's much to see here.
-So, take your time, enjoy our member gardens tour, and explore the websites, books and other bits of information found and shared by our garden club members.
+So, take your time, enjoy our members' gardens tour, and explore the websites, books and other bits of information found and shared by our garden club members.

 Kian S shared this link.
 It's a great website for exploring fun and informational garden videos.
 Explore the Chelsea Garden Show, for example.
 Or a video on A to Z gardening.
 If you're into cooking or documentaries there are many more videos to explore.
 Click here: hdclump

 Dorthy Massey gave a presentation at one of our club meetings about solutions to garden problems.
 Members also asked questions and she answered.
 On our Members Only page we've included a handout but the public can view her YouTube channel or check out her Facebook page.
 Thank you Libby A for sharing this.

 One of our favorite local gems is Karen Chapman of Le Jardinet Designs.
 She's a garden designer, speaker, teacher and author.
 Check out her website, Le Jardinet Designs and make sure you take a peek at her blog while you're there.
 Karen's three information packed books are available on Amazon and Barnes and Noble.

 Monty Don OBE is a British gardener and presenter of the long running gardening show Gardening World (which is available via YouTube or HD Clump).

 Piet Oudolf is the designer of the famous High Line Garden in NY and the Lurie in Chicago.
 He is famous for naturalistic gardening plantings.
 His website showcases pictures of the famous gardens all over the world that he has designed.

 Margaret Roach’s website has useful interviews with various gardening experts in the US, useful gardening tips.
 She does, however, garden in upstate NY, so climate is more extreme than ours.